Bisht13/post-quantum-eth-security/README.md

 Step-by-step instructions on how to generate and verify the proof.
 Currently, works only on the Sepolia testnet.

-1. Set up the environment variables. `Note: SIGNER_PRIVATE_KEY and SIGNER_PUBLIC_KEY do not start with '0x' but SIGNER_ADDRESS does.`
+1. Set up the environment variables. `Note: SIGNER_PRIVATE_KEY and SIGNER_PUBLIC_KEY do not start with '0x' but SIGNER_ADDRESS does.
+Remove '0x40' from public key if present, this is used to define memory space and technically is not a part of the public key.`
 2. Generate public and private inputs for the proof.
     ```sh
         npm i